What Emotional Neglect Really Feels Like

 Why Talk Therapy Alone Sometimes Isn’t Enough

 Many high-functioning adults have already tried traditional talk therapy.
-They understand their patterns.
+They have some awareness of their reflexive ways of protecting themselves.
 They can articulate their experiences clearly.

 And yet, the exhaustion or loneliness persists.

-That’s because emotional neglect is held not just in memory — but in how your mind and body learned to respond.
+That’s because emotional neglect is held not just in memory but in how your mind and body learned to respond.

-When you grow up managing emotions alone, your system learns vigilance and self-sufficiency.
 Even when you logically know you are safe, something in you may still operate as if connection is uncertain.

 This is where EMDR therapy can make a meaningful difference.